mira-visualizer/mira/README.md

 ## Visualize instances and security groups
 Mira accesses AWS's SDK to easily display all of the user's instances in a visually appealing UI.
 Connections between instances through security groups is clear within Mira and will allow for an easier understanding of your AWS infrasture.

+## Display all instances across all regions
-//Mira utilized graphQL querying to be able to display all instances across all regions to allow an easier big picture view for the user.
+Mira utilized graphQL querying to be able to display all instances across all regions to allow an easier big picture view for the user.

 //Add something about using electron